uthpalaherath/uthpalaherath.github.io/_posts/2025-02-19-New-podcast-release.md

 # Behind the scenes

-We recently did a recording session at Duke's Bryan Center Studios[^5], which was equipped with everything we needed for our podcast.
+We recently recorded a podcast session at Duke's Bryan Center Studios[^5], which is equipped with everything we needed for our endeavor.
 From brainstorming topics to crafting outlines and doing the actual recording, this project has been a wonderful collaborative and creative journey for our ELI dream team.

 ![2025-02-19-New-podcast-release-20250219213912773](/assets/media/2025-02-19-New-podcast-release/2025-02-19-New-podcast-release-20250219213912773.jpeg)*Behind the scenes in the recording studio.
 From near left going clockwise; Sheilla, Jacey, Uthpala, and Shamitha.*